Borderline personality disorder (BPD)

 - Paranoid thoughts, or severe dissociation, when you’re stressed.
 Dissociation is a feeling of being disconnected from your own body.
-Or feeling disconnected from the world around you
+Or feeling disconnected from the world around you.

-What treatment should the NHS offer me?
+What care and treatment should the NHS offer me?

 Should I be offered medication?